jonit-dev/rails-blank/README.md

 This is a blank ruby application to speed up your development.

-It already has some useful and common project setup already configured, so you don't have to waste your precious time.
+It already has some useful and common project setup already configured, so you don't have to waste your precious time in repetitive tasks.

 Already configured: